Links

 <Box bg='neutral' color='default' />

-But you can also use the long term:
+Alternatively, you can use the longer form:

 <Box bg='surface-neutral' color='font-default' />

-On Rocket.chat and/or Fuselage - React components:
+In Rocket.Chat and/or Fuselage - React Components

 import { Palette } from '@rocket.chat/fuselage';

-const SurfaceHoverColor = Palette.surface['surface-hover']
+const SurfaceHoverColor = Palette.surface['surface-hover'];

-const StrokeColor = Palette.stroke['stroke-extra-light']
+const StrokeColor = Palette.stroke['stroke-extra-light'];

-On Fuselage .scss files:
+On Fuselage .scss files

-@use '/packages/fuselage/src/styles/colors.scss'; // relative path
+@use '/packages/fuselage/src/styles/colors.scss'; // Use relative path

 .example {